-Services for LGBTQ Youth - Support groups and programs began to emerge for LGBTQ youth in 1979 and the first school club for LGBTQ students and allies was started in the late 1980s.
+Services for LGBTQ Youth - Support groups and programs began to emerge for LGBTQ youth in 1979 and the first GSA (Gender & Sexuality Alliance) was started in the late 1980s.
 The emergence of LGBTQ youth services coincided with increased availability of personal computers and the internet that provided access to peer support.
 At that time, however, LGBTQ youth did not disclose their identities to their family or to most people outside of LGBTQ youth support services to avoid rejection and abuse.